chaalelidris/Sihate-Medical-Record-Management-System/README.md

 # Conclusion

 Sihate is an efficient and secure medical file management system that enables easy management of patients, doctors, medical files, appointments, consultations, and statistics.
-The system comes with an authentication system that ensures that only authorized users can access the system.
+The system comes with an authentication system that ensures that only authorized users can access the system
+Only admin can create users Doctors & Patients.